seanblanchfield/blog/current/_posts/2025-03-26-ai-org-conversation-framework.md

 - *Does AI really need your API?* Even if your naked APIs add some value, you need to ask whether it's enough.
 In many cases, AI can just solve a problem internally, whether by generating some once-off code, or thinking through the logic of a problem, or doing an end-run around you and going direct to your source data (e.g,. using a agent to monitor multiple markets for price changes).

 - *Where is your moat?* Competitive barriers or moats used to be so easy to understand: technical complexity, network effects, data.
 What's left?
 Technical complexity is gone.
 Network effects will likely be dismantled by user-side agents that can be in multiple marketplaces or social networks simultaneously.
-Data is good if its really proprietary and valuable and non-synthesizable, and monetizing it doesn't involve giving it away (but how often is that the case?).
-What's left is the leaky moats of regulatry barriers and maybe brand loyalty.
-But in nearly every case, that expensively-build competitive moat is about to be easily crossed by AI native competitors.
+Data is good if it's truly proprietary and valuable and non-synthesizable, and monetizing it doesn't involve giving it away... but how often is that the case?
+What's left is the leaky moats of regulatory barriers and maybe brand loyalty.
+But in nearly every case, that expensively-built competitive moat is about to be easily crossed by AI native competitors.

 If you're sweating, that simply means you understand what's at stake.